golemfactory/golem-docs/src/pages/docs/creators/golem-workers/create-node.md

 When invoking this endpoint, you can configure various aspects of the node, including budget, network settings, and specific node configurations.

-This section will walk through its configurable aspects, but do not hesitate to consult the Open API spec for more details.
+This section will walk through its configurable aspects but do not hesitate to consult the Open API spec for more details.
 It is provided by the Golem-Workers server
 ([Getting Started](/docs/creators/golem-workers/getting-started) explains how to start it).